On the first order asymptotics of partial Bergman kernels: Introduction

 In general, if no symmetry is assumed, it was shown in \cite[Theorem\,4.3]{Be07} that if the bundle $L\otimes\cO(-\Sigma)$ is ample, there exists a neighborhood $U(\Sigma)$ of $\Sigma$, such that $P_{0,p}(x)$ has exponential decay on $U(\Sigma)$ and $p^{-n}P_{0,p}(x)$ converges to $c_1(L,h)^n/\omega^n$ in $L^1$ outside the closure of $U(\Sigma)$.

 Our first result is that under the very general hypotheses (A) and (B) above (in particular, without any positivity condition), the partial Bergman kernel function decays exponentially in a neighborhood of the divisor $\Sigma$. \begin{Theorem} Assume that conditions (A)-(B) are fulfilled.
 Then there exist a neighborhood $U_t$ of $\Sigma$ and a constant $a\in(0,1)$ such that $P_{0,p}\leq a^p$ on $U_t$ for $p>2t^{-1}$.
 In particular $P_{0,p}=O(p^{-\infty})$ as $p\to\infty$ on $U_t$. \end{Theorem} For more precise statements see Theorem \ref{T:expd} and Corollary \ref{C:expd}.
+Theorem \ref{T:mt1} can be formulated for non-compact manifolds $X$ (see Theorem \ref{T:expdnc}), in which case the exponential decay of the partial Bergman kernel holds in a neighborhood of the intersection of $\Sigma$ with any given compact subset of $X$.
+This includes for instance the case of classical Bergman spaces of $L^2$-holomorphic functions on domains in ${\mathbb C}^n$.

 An object which is closely related to the partial Bergman kernel is the Bergman kernel for a singular metric.
 The full asymptotic expansion on compact subsets of the regular part of the metric was established in \cite[Theorem\,1.8]{HsM:14}.
 We are here concerned with asymptotics at arbitrary points with dependence on the distance to the singular set.
 More precisely, we will consider the following situation.